egearikan/CpG_Island/README.md

   regions plays an important role in epigenetic formation of many cancer types.
 • CpG islands are important “attributes” in the in silico detection of promoters and to predict methylation probabilities

+Do not hesitate to ask questions or report a bug via opening an "Issue"